 Despite having some fond memories of making jam with my mum as a child, it wasn't something I kept up as an adult.
 As much as anything, I wasn't a big jam eater so it didn't make sense.

 As I mentioned when I shared my strawberry peach jam a while ago now, the kids getting jam with pancakes at a local cafe changed that.
+And now various varieties like strawberry raspberry jam and mango jam are firm favorites.

 In fairness to the kids, I, too, have some tasty memories of enjoying jam when we went to Austria during many of my childhood summers.
 The owner of the bed and breakfast we often stayed in made all of her own jams which I happily enjoyed at breakfast time.